 What permissions are needed to view the ATP reports?

-In order to view and use the reports described in this article, you must have an appropriate role assigned in the Security & Compliance Center and in the Exchange Admin Center.
+In order to view and use the reports described in this article, you must have an appropriate role assigned in both the Security & Compliance Center and the Exchange Admin Center.

 What if the reports aren't showing data?